 Translation and exegetical analysis of various parts of the book of Isaiah with an emphasis on his major theological themes.
-Three hours.
+Three credits.
 Prerequisite: SOT 702.

-SOT 831-Problems of Old Testament Interpretation I.
+SOT 831-Problems of Old Testament Interpretation

 Study of the history and principles of interpretation as they apply to the Old Testament.
-First semester, even-numbered years, three hours.
+First semester, even-numbered calendar years, three credits.
 Excludes: SNT 831 and SNT 832.

-SOT 832-Problems of Old Testament Interpretation II.
+SOT 832-Problems of Old Testament Interpretation

 Analysis and discussion of specific problem passages in the Old Testament.
-Second semester, odd-numbered calendar years, three hours.
+Second semester, odd-numbered calendar years, three credits.
 Prerequisite: SOT 831.
 Excludes: SNT 832.

 SOT 841-Advanced Old Testament Theology I. Study of the history and nature of Old Testament biblical theology.
-Application of the principles of biblical theology to selected Old Testament books, passages and words.
+Application of the principles of biblical theology to selected Old Testament books, passages, and words.
 Identical to Th 841.
-First semester, odd-numbered years, three hours.
+First semester, odd-numbered calendar years, three credits.
 Prerequisite: SOT 640.

 SOT 842-Advanced Old Testament Theology II.
 Reinforcement and development in the application of the principles of biblical theology to selected Old Testament books, passages, words, and subjects.
 Identical to Th 842.
-Second semester, even-numbered calendar years, three hours.
+Second semester, even-numbered calendar years, three credits.
 Prerequisite: SOT 841.